rodjek/puppet-lint/developer/tutorial/index.md

 ### Write the logic

 #### Getting started
-Now for the fun bit, actually writing our check code!
+Now for the fun bit, actually writing the check code!

-First, let's create the directory where our check will live (you'll note it's exactly the same as where we put our tests, but under `lib/` instead of `spec/`).
+First, create the directory where our check will live (you'll note it's exactly the same as where we put our tests, but under `lib/` instead of `spec/`).